NUSSETO/DS_PreMaster_WeeklyPractice/Week08_Reviews/Notebook/Hypothesis_Testing_Review.md

 The p-value is extremely small (effectively 0), which means the observed difference in petal length is **very unlikely** under the assumption of the null hypothesis.
 Therefore, we **reject H₀** and conclude that **Setosa and Versicolor have different petal lengths**.

-The large value of the t-statistic also indicates that the difference between the group means is much larger than expected.